cloudfoundry/cf-mysql-release/docs/haproxy.md

 ## All new connections are routed to the same node ##

-HAProxy is an application which provides load-balancing and high-availability.
+HAProxy is an application which proxies tcp connections and http requests.
 We use it to route connections to nodes of the MariaDB Galera Cluster.
-The high-availability feature of HAProxy is used to failover between nodes, but the load-balance feature is not used, as we want to ensure that all connections (read and write) go to a single node.
-To achieve this, we use an HAProxy config as follows:
+Preferably, all connections should be routed to a single node; when that node fails, the proxy should fail over to a different node.
+HAProxy supports this fail-over behavior with the following configuration:

 ```
 global